- Itemized Deductions

 Surgery to improve defective vision, such as laser eye surgery or radial keratotomy.

-Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital, provided there was no significant element of personal pleasure, recreation, or vacation in the travel.
-Don't deduct more than $50 a night for each eligible person.
+Lodging expenses (but not meals) while away from home to receive medical care provided by a physician in a hospital or a medical care facility related to a hospital, provided there was no significant element of personal pleasure, recreation, or vacation in the travel.
+Don't deduct more than $50 a night for each person who meets the requirements in Pub.
+502 under Lodging.

 Cost of breast pumps and supplies that assist lactation.